Melissa Cardinal Classic

 Please add me to the email chain- lylliamo@gmail.com

-If you're spreading some long typed out analytics and/or pre-written blocks please send them in the email chain it makes life so much easier.
+If you're spreading some long typed out analytics and/or pre-written blocks please send them in the email chain or in speech drop it makes life so much easier.

-My debate partner and I were K debaters so yes you can read the K in front of me HOWEVER don't assume I, or your opponents, know of your specific literature and are aware of all the jargon.
+I read K's and competed against K's during high school, and have also judged several K rounds.
+So yes you can read the K in front of me HOWEVER don't assume I, or your opponents, know of your specific literature and are aware of all the jargon.
 Please don't assume I'm smarter than I am, explain the terminology and why your lit matters in today's round and all that good stuff.
 I'm probably most qualified to judge queer theory K's since I mostly read queer abolition in high school.
 I love a good K round so do it well and make me happy! :)

 Policy v. policy rounds are perfectly okay, I truly do appreciate a good policy round.